Anne Sakdinawat

 soft X-rays and extreme ultraviolet radiation.

 Education and career

 Sakdinawat worked as a research scientist in the Electrical Engineering and Computer Sciences Department at the University of California, Berkeley.
-Then, she received her PhD in bioengineering in 2008 from the University of California, Berkeley, where she worked under the supervision of David Attwood.
-She joined SLAC National Accelerator Laboratory in 2012 and formed the NanoX group for x-ray optics.
-The research focuses on the brightest X-ray sources to develop techniques and imaging tools.
+She received her PhD in Bioengineering in 2008 from the University of California, Berkeley, where she worked under the supervision of David Attwood.
+She joined SLAC National Accelerator Laboratory in 2012 and formed the NanoX group for X-ray optics.
+Her research focuses on using the brightest X-ray sources to develop advanced imaging techniques and tools.